Web3-Plurality/plurality-smart-profile-wallet/README.md

 ```

 ### Options
-There are two fields in the options object.
+There are three fields in the options object.
 `clientId` is the id that's specific to your application.
 If you use an empty clientId, it will pick up the default settings.
 However, if you want to customize the widget according to your own needs, then refer our [docs](https://docs.plurality.network) to find out the way to get your own clientId.
-`theme` can be either light or dark
+`theme` can be either light or dark.
+`text` can be any text that will be displayed on the button.
+If you use an empty text, it will pick up the default text

 ## Calling web3 functions through the Smart Profile Wallet